mblais/fibery-script-management/README.md

 Maximum of one filter can be defined per category (Space/DB/Button/Rule).
 All supplied filters must match an item for it to be processed.

-Instead of using the filters to specify an automation for `pull` or `push`, you can use the `--url` option to specify the URL of a single Fibery Button/Rule.
+Instead of using the filters to specify an automation for `pull` or `push` or `validate`, you can use the `--url` option to specify the URL of a single Fibery Button/Rule.

 ## DIRECTORY STRUCTURE